jillesvangurp/stellar-kotlin-client/README.md

 The Inbot Stellar Kotlin Wrapper wraps the official Stellar java sdk with some Kotlin specific goodness.
 The intent is to get rid of a lot of boilerplate and make it easy to create accounts, work with a standalone container, and do transactions.

 **This is a work in progress.** APIs may change, refactoring may happen, etc. When this changes we'll remove this notice.
+Keeping the example  below is a bit of a PITA, so refer to the tests and API documentation (gradle dokka) for the current state.

+The plan is to keep on adding convenience methods.

+**IMPORTANT** This currently depends on a fork of the java SDK that we created for a [pull request](https://github.com/stellar/java-stellar-sdk/pull/132).
+This shades the dependencies and updates some of them as well.

+# Features

+- make transaction submission and error handling easier.
+Our `doTransaction` extension function for the Server class in the sdk does retries on timeout and throws a runtime exceptions if the the result is not successful.
+- make dealing with assets, asset codes, and token amounts less painful.
+The SDK represents amounts as strings; Stellar represents amounts as Long values.
+So, 1 XLM (the 'native' token) is actually represented as 10^7 or 10M stroops.
+To make dealing with amounts and calculating rates correctly, we have added a `TokenAmount` data class.
+This does all the right things and comes with several factory methods so you can construct amounts from a String, a Double, or a pair of longs to represent tokens and stroops.
+We also add several extension methods to get instances of this class from relevant classes in the SDK
+- `KotlinStellarWrapper` provides simple functions to do common things like creating new accounts, adding trust lines, doing payments, or making offers.

 # Examples